tmtsoftware/cont-pydocushare/README.md

        * PyDocuShare uses [setuptools-scm](https://pypi.org/project/setuptools-scm/) to automatically determine the version number from the git tags.
     3. Run `git push --tags`.
 Make sure that you have `--tags` option to upload all tags to the upstream.
  3. Release at https://test.pypi.org/
-    1. Install `wheel` and `twine` python packages if not yet. `pip install wheel twine`.
+    1. Install `twine` python packages if not yet. `pip install twine`.
+    2. Remove `dist/` if exists.
-    2. Run `python setup.py sdist` and `python setup.py bdist_wheel`.
+    3. Run `python setup.py sdist`.
-    3. Run `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`.
+    4. Run `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`.
-    4. Confirm that the version is available at https://test.pypi.org/project/PyDocuShare/ .
+    5. Confirm that the version is available at https://test.pypi.org/project/PyDocuShare/ .
  4. Release documentation
     1. Run `git checkout gh-pages` to start working on the _gh-pages_ branch.
     2. Run `git merge main` to merge all changes made for the version to release.